GrayDevs/GrayDevs.github.io/README.md

 # SemanticWeb
 Web Dev - Introduction to Web 3.0

-# Install a web server and put files into the root
+Obviously, github.io does not support PHP, to see the website, install a web server and put those files into the root.

+If you are a beginner, I recommand to use EasyPHP-Webserver/Devserver which pack everythings you need.